 Moisture-related wood flooring problems result in millions of dollars of damage in lost materials, man hours and reputation each year.
 Each layer of a flooring system must be tested and confirmed to prevent moisture-related problems that may come back to haunt a flooring professional.
 By accurately monitoring flooring MC during installation, wood flooring specialists do all they can to ensure a durable, reliable quality job that will last for decades of client use.
-If your moisture meter also has data storage available, it can provide the necessary records should the question of liability ever be at stake.
+If your wood floor moisture meter also has data storage available, it can provide the necessary records should the question of liability ever be at stake.

 - Increase Accuracy

 Accuracy is the true key to success when using wood moisture meters.
-A variety of technologies and features means that it’s necessary to both choose wisely and understand the operation of your wood moisture meter.
+A variety of technologies and features means that it’s necessary to both choose wisely and understand the operation of your wood floor moisture meter.
 Some meters, like Wagner Meters’ wood moisture meters, adjust automatically for wood temperature while others require correction tables.
 The same is true of species settings.
 Variable depth readings or the interplay of surface moisture can also affect accuracy just as deeply as basic calibration.
-With a quality wood moisture meter, your chances of a successful installation and floor lifespan increase dramatically.
+With a quality wood floor moisture meter, your chances of a successful installation and floor lifespan increase dramatically.